redhat-openshift-ecosystem/community-operators-pipeline/docs/self-merge-updates.md

 In this case `authorized_label` is set automatically and PR will be automerged when all tests will pass

 ### Author is not in reviewer list
-In this case reviewer can approved PR by gitlab (PR review mechanizm)[https://docs.github.com/en/github/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews].
+In this case reviewer can approved PR by gitlab [PR review mechanizm](https://docs.github.com/en/github/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews).
 Since reviewer doesn't have write access to repository it is not possible to set label.
 But there are some ways to set `authorized_label` label by our pipeline.
 Reviewer can do following

 1. approve
 2. `/hold`